 Yarrow can also be chopped and used as mulch around the garden, or added to the compost bin to boost its nutrient content.

-For more about fruit tree guilds, see: The Cherry Tree Guild and Natural Pest Control.
+For more about fruit tree guilds, see these articles:

 In a food forest, where edible perennials like tall nut trees have recently been planted, it will be important to protect the soil until the trees have matured.
 A mixed cover crop can be used in this less-visited area to build soil, mine minerals, break up compacted soil, and attract beneficial insects.